ole1986/wc-invoice-pdf/readme.txt

 == Changelog ==

-Click "Plugin URI" for release notes
+Please click on "Plugin Homepage" the for all release notes.
+You will be refered to the github project page.